 - flipping the classroom to free up in-class time for student-focused activity

 - alternating in-class group work with collaborative activities in a safe, inclusive online space

-- using a learning program, such as Mathletics or Readiwriter Spelling, to assign differentiated work sets for students grouped by ability level.
+- using a learning program, such as Mathletics or Reading Eggs, to assign differentiated work sets for students grouped by ability level.